Yosef Yitzchak Schneersohn: Battling the Bolsheviks

-Following the takeover of Russia by the Communists they created a special "Jewish affairs section" run by Jews, known as the Yevsektsiya, which instigated anti-religious activities meant to strip Orthodox Jews of their religious way of life.
-As rebbe of a Russia-based Jewish movement, Schneersohn was vehemently outspoken against the state atheism of the Communist regime and its goal of forcibly eradicating religion throughout the land.
-He purposely directed his followers to set up religious schools, going against the dictates of the Marxist-Leninist "dictatorship of the proletariat".
+Following the Communist takeover of Russia, the Yevsektsiya supported anti-religious activity against Orthodox Jewish institutions and practice.
+As rebbe of a Russia-based Jewish movement, Schneersohn organized activists and religious institutions to preserve Torah study and Jewish observance, including schools, yeshivas, rabbis, ritual slaughterers, teachers and mikvaot.

 In 1921, he established a branch of Tomchei Temimim in Warsaw.

 In 1924, he was forced by the Cheka (Russian secret police) to leave Rostov due to the Yevsektsiya's slander, and settled in Leningrad.
 In this time he labored to strengthen Torah observance through activities involving rabbis, Torah schools for children, yeshivot, shochtim, senior Torah-instructors and the opening of mikva'ot; he established a special committee to help manual workers be able to observe Shabbat.
 He established Agudas Chasidei Chabad in USA and Canada.

 In 1927, he established a number of yeshivot in Bukhara.

-He was primarily responsible for the maintenance of the now-clandestine Chabad yeshiva system, which had ten branches throughout Russia by this time.
-He was under continual surveillance by agents of the NKVD.
+He also sent teachers and other representatives to Jewish communities in Russia and supported rabbis and institutions through loans and subsidies.